jesseduffield/jesseduffield.github.io/_posts/2023-08-05-Lazygit-5-Years-On.md

 I'm not old enough to compare git with its predecessors, and from what I've heard from those who _are_ old enough, it was a big improvement.

 There are many who criticize git for being unnecessarily complex, in part due to its original purpose in serving the needs of linux development.
-[Fossil](https://www.fossil-scm.org/home/doc/trunk/www/fossil-v-git.wiki#history) is a recent git alternative that optimises for simplicity; serving the needs of small, high-trust teams.
+[Fossil](https://www.fossil-scm.org/home/doc/trunk/www/fossil-v-git.wiki#history) is a ~~recent~~ (not-recent: released in 2006 as commenter nathell [points out](https://news.ycombinator.com/reply?id=37013854&goto=item%3Fid%3D37009879%2337013854)) git alternative that optimises for simplicity; serving the needs of small, high-trust teams.
 I disagree with a few of its [design choices](https://www.fossil-scm.org/home/doc/trunk/www/fossil-v-git.wiki#history), but it might be perfect for you!

 My beef with git is not so much its complexity (I'm fine dealing with multiple remotes and the worktree/index distinction) but its UX, including:
 * lacking high-level commands